 Most cannabis growers who have already used UVC to protect against Powdery Mildew, and Bud Mold, and have been disappointed with the outcome, have done so with a form of a handheld unit.
 These units vary widely in their intensity, and quality.
 And, because a human being must use their own judgment as to how far away to hold the fixture, and how quickly to move it, rather than using applied math and science, it is more likely that a less than adequate dosage was applied.

 In addition, if a grower was trying to treat already visible Powdery Mildew, it was likely too late, as the visible signs show up well after contamination.
 Finally, current research indicates that the surface treatment of cannabis plants with UVC doesn't systemically solve the outbreak – the Powdery Mold will return, unless the grower continues to treat the plants throughout the grow cycle.
 And, even then, there's still a chance that the product of the grow will still be contaminated and will not pass testing.

 To learn more about our Horticulture/Cannabis UVC solutions, please visit our technical library where you can download and print literature.

-Prolonged, direct exposure to UVC light can cause temporary skin redness and eye irritation, but does not cause skin cancer or cataracts.
+Prolonged, direct exposure to UVC light can cause temporary skin redness and eye irritation.
 American Ultraviolet systems are designed with safety in mind and, when properly installed by a professional contractor, do not allow exposure to UV irradiation and allow for safe operation and maintenance.